Davies grabs double as Revolution crush Crew

 The impressive Lee Nyugen ran, unchallenged, with the ball from inside his own half to the edge of the Crew area where he confidently slotted past Steve Clark to make it 3-1.

-Davies added his second and New England’s fourth when the Crew defence again backed off to give him space and he delivered a fine finish from 20 yards out.
+Davies added his second and New England’s fourth when the Crew defense again backed off to give him space and he delivered a fine finish from 20 yards out.

 The Revolution, however, left themselves with some work still to do in eight days after Jose Goncalves handled in the box and Higuain, brother of Argentine international Gonzalo, cheekily chipped his penalty into the net.